How easy is it to do a DNA test at home?

 We do not cut corners when it comes to accuracy.
 Using our own nationally recognized, ISO certified, and AABB accredited laboratory you can be assured that your home paternity test results are as accurate as they can be.

-No corner cutting and no outside groups handling your personal data.
+No corner cutting and no outside groups handling your test or personal data.

 In almost all cases, yes!
 We handle all of our DNA tests, both Home and Legal, in the same AABB accredited laboratory using the exact same processes, equipment, trained personnel, and safeguards.
 While there is a difference in how a Home Paternity Test vs a Legal Paternity Test is collected and used, the accuracy of the results are done to the same high standards.